-Each year St. Paul’s offers a variety of retreats to students that allow a chance to get off campus, meet new people, and deepen their faith in God.
-A retreat is what it sounds like: time to step back, to reevaluate, and to pursue God’s call.
+Each year St. Paul’s offers a variety of retreats for students that allow a chance to get off campus, meet new people, and deepen their faith in God.
+A retreat is what it sounds like: time to step back, reevaluate, and pursue God’s call.
 Some of our retreats are geared toward building community while others are specifically for you to hear the gentle voice of The Shepherd.
 Though each retreat is different, they all have common goals: to pursue a personal relationship with Jesus Christ, and to work with others to spread His joy to the world.

 If you have further questions about retreats feel free to email our retreat Intern, Will Puchner.

 In order to truly retreat, one must leave their life behind in order to walk towards God.
-The men and women’s silent retreats are great opportunities for students to quiet their hearts and minds, retreat from the noise and distractions of our lives, and hear God’s voice.
-These retreats offer a chance for silence, stillness, and a rejuvenation of the spirit.
+The men’s and women’s silent retreats are great opportunities for students to quiet their hearts and minds, retreat from the noise and distractions of our lives, and hear God’s voice.
+These retreats offer a chance for silence, stillness, and a rejuvenation of spirit.

 Busy Students Retreat